 The cross-party campaign to bring Small Business Saturday to the UK was driven by former shadow business secretary Chuka Umunna, and won backing from former prime minister David Cameron and 200 other MPs.
 “There is such a lot of talk about the American dream – small business succeeding against all odds,” said Umunna in 2013.
 “We do have a British dream, but we don’t talk about it, it’s not part of our imagination.
 But Small Business Saturday can give life to that British dream.”

 Over the past four years, small businesses across the UK have participated in Small Business Saturday by hosting events and cutting prices in time for the festive season, while local authorities have offered free parking in town centres, along with other incentives to get customers shopping locally.

 Social media has played a big part in spreading the word – the hashtags #SmallBizSatUK and #SmallBusinessSaturday have regularly featured among the top trends on Twitter, with the latter first used in the USA to promote small businesses on every Saturday of the year.
-In fact, over 115,000 tweets were sent on Small Business Saturday UK 2017, reaching over 115 million people.
-The hashtag #SmallBizSatUK was also trending at number one in the UK on the day.

 How do I get involved?

 It’s not too late to take part in this year’s Small Business Saturday.
 Here are some simple ways to prepare for the big day and make it a memorable one for your business and customers alike.

 Small Business Saturday will promote your business before, during and after the event if you register for its online portal, My Small Business.
 Once registered, your business will be searchable on its Small Business Finder, an interactive map that allows people to search by town and type of business.
 You can also download a free marketing pack through the site, along with Small Business Saturday logos, which you can add to your website and social media posts.